devgavrilov/jobe/README.md

 add new languages, you must edit the source code as follows.

 The folder *application/libraries* contains all the code that executes submitted jobs.
-The file *LanguageTask.php* defines an abstract class *Task* that contains default configuration parameters for things like memory limit, maximum cpu run time, maximum disk output, etc. For each supported language, a subclass with a name of the form *&lt;Language&gt;_Task*
+The file *Task.php* defines an abstract class *Task* that contains default configuration parameters for things like memory limit, maximum cpu run time, maximum disk output, etc. For each supported language, a subclass with a name of the form *&lt;Language&gt;_Task*